AriFordsham/GHCWiki/frisby2013-q1.md

 - yy - do not restrict application of the binding's free variables

-I have yet to see a clear results; there's no variant that's bested the others on most programs' runtime.

-This is even after I developed some bash script (I'm so sorry) to transpose the NoFib loops; instead of running the entire NoFib suite for one set of switches and then running it again for the next set of switches, and so on, I build all the variants, and then run each variant's version of each program sequentially.
+There was no variant that bested the others on most programs' runtime.
+And the data was so noisy that it was difficult to choose which tests to investigate.
+I eventually developed some bash script (I'm so sorry) to transpose the NoFib loops; instead of running the entire NoFib suite for one set of switches and then running it again for the next set of switches, and so on, I build all the variants, and then run each variant's version of each program sequentially.
 I intend for this to reduce noise by improving the time locality of the measurements of the same test.
-Even so, the noise was bad.

-So I turned my attention to allocation instead, for now.
+Even so, the noise in Runtime was bad.
+Eventually, I turned the iterations up to the 40/50 range and found some steadiness.
+To my surprise, there were a couple tests that had the best Runtime if we \*do\* abstract over functions with fast calls!
+This happens.
+More on this later (cf [\#puzzle-time-issue](frisby2013-q1#)).

+I also saw some surprises in allocation.
 Roughly, we expect that more floating means (barely) less allocation but worse runtime (by how much?) because some known calls become unknown calls.
 But, eg, going from nn -\> yn --- ie floating functions that undersaturate free variables instead of not floating them --- caused worse allocation!
 This investigation led to [\#MitigatingLNEAbstraction](frisby2013-q1#mitigating-lne-abstraction).

-Based on that example, it occurred to me that we should only restrict the binding's saturation of its \*known\* free variables.
-For example, I was not floating a binding because its RHS applied a free variable, even though that free variable was lambda bound.
-That decision has no benefit, and indeed was causing knock-on effects that increase allocation (eg [\#MitigatingLNEAbstraction](frisby2013-q1#mitigating-lne-abstraction)).
+Based on that example, it occurred to me that we should only restrict the binding's saturation of its \*known\* free variables... duh.
+For example, we should floating a binding even if its RHS exactly applies a free variable when that free variable is lambda bound.
+Not floating in that case has no benefit, and indeed was causing knock-on effects that increase allocation (eg [\#MitigatingLNEAbstraction](frisby2013-q1#mitigating-lne-abstraction)).

+After allocation leads to some code tweaks, I reran the Run time tests with high iterations. hpg and puzzle were odd cases where ny did the best, by far.
+Both have low run times, so I cranked the iterations up to 200. hpg's results change drastically, which I haven't yet resolved.
+But puzzle remained; see [\#puzzle-time-issue](frisby2013-q1#).

 I have yet to determine that the preservation of fast entries is worth the trouble --- I certainly hope so... the parameter sweeps have taken a lot of time!

-To enable further measurements, I have identified the semantics of some ticky counters, cf [\#TickyCounters](frisby2013-q1#ticky-counters).
+To enable further measurements, I have identified the semantics of some ticky counters, cf [\#TickyCounters](frisby2013-q1#ticky-counters), and started resurrecting useful ones that are no longer enabled.

 #### Mitigating LNE Abstraction